Av9647/sentryhawk/README.md

 - **Exposure Index**: A composite score aggregating CVSS severity across all known CVEs for a vendor/product.
 The Exposure Index highlights which vendors or products have an unusually high concentration of vulnerabilities.
 Teams can use it to prioritize patching or inventory audits where the index is high.

 - **Normalization & Deduplication**: Sentryhawk automatically cleans and merges overlapping feeds.
-Inconsistent vendor/product naming conventions are harmonized so that the same entity isn’t counted twice.
+Inconsistent vendor/product naming conventions are harmonized so that the same entity isn't counted twice.
 This avoids false inflation of vulnerability counts and ensures the Exposure Index is meaningful.

   ![Drill Down](assets/drill_down.png)

-- **KEV & EPSS Integration**: The platform ingests the CISA’s Known Exploited Vulnerabilities (KEV) feed and the NIST EPSS CSV each run.
+- **KEV & EPSS Integration**: The platform ingests the CISA's Known Exploited Vulnerabilities (KEV) feed and the NIST EPSS CSV each run.
 CVEs present in the KEV list are highlighted in dashboards, and EPSS scores are attached to CVE records.
 This emphasizes vulnerabilities with known exploits or high expected exploitability.

   ![KEV](assets/kev.png)